Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Write down your children’s schedules — including any extra-curricular activities — in a planner and go over them.

 Two days before

 Hit the grocery store to buy ingredients for sandwiches and healthy snacks for the first week of school.
 Let your tots tag along and pick out a favorite snack or two.

 The day — or night — before

 - Prepare your children’s snacks and lunches.

-- Set the alarm clocks so your children will be on time for school.
+- Set alarm clocks so everyone wakes up on time!